Baby Poop 101: a Comprehensive Guide to Newborn and Infant Poop

 Black baby poop

 If a newborn’s poop is still looking black by day three, it may be a sign they’re not getting adequate nutrition or digesting milk the way they should.
 If you see black poop when baby’s a bit older, it could be caused by iron in their diet, which is no big deal.
 If baby isn’t taking an iron supplement and the poop looks black, it could be a sign of GI tract bleeding and should be seen by a doctor.
-“But it’s not red!” you say?
-Blood actually turns from red to black as it travels through baby’s intestines, according to Madhavi Kapoor, MD, clinical assistant professor in the department of pediatrics at NYU Langone Medical Center.
+Blood turns from red to black as it travels through baby’s intestines, according to pediatrician Madhavi Kapoor, MD.

 Yellow baby poop